gastonoterom/ddd_crowdfunding/README.md

 If only someone could come up with a solution for these problems... 🤔

-### Transactional Outboxes: handle message reliability
+### Transactional Outboxes: reliability send messages

 Transactional Outboxes ensure that messages are reliably sent even if the system crashes.
 They store messages in a database table and process them asynchronously.